AndreasNaustdal/patternlab/README.md

 The application will now open in your default browser at url: [http://localhost:3000](http://localhost:3000).

-Try interracting a bit with the site
+Try interracting a bit with the site.
+We will get more acquainted with the folder structure and build processes of Pattern Lab in **exercise 1**